cmu-odml/cmu-odml.github.io/labs/03_quantization.md

 Add an additional comparison to your results table using [automatic mixed precision training](https://pytorch.org/tutorials/recipes/recipes/amp_recipe.html).
 This requires access to appropriate hardware that supports mixed-precision training (either a personal or lab GPU or via Colab).

-This should add 4 lines to your table: one for each model and dataset.
+This should add a line to your table.
 You don't need to use the same hardware here as above, just clearly specify either way.
+Also discuss the results of how AMP compared to the other quantization techniques.

 ### 2. Module-by-module sensitivity analysis [1 point]
 [Start here](https://pytorch.org/blog/quantization-in-practice/#sensitivity-analysis).